michelesbriglio/Support_AI/README.md

 1. Click on the "Repair Report OLD" card
 2. Upload an XML file using the file input
-3. The system will automatically process the file using the Python script
+3. The system will automatically process the file using the enhanced Python script
-4. View the repair results (duplicates removed, unused prompts)
+4. View the comprehensive repair results including:
+   - Null candidates (referenced but not defined objects)
+   - Duplicate object IDs
+   - Unused prompt definitions
+   - Total objects analyzed
-5. Download the repaired file if issues were found
+5. Download the repaired file if any issues were found and fixed

 ## 🎨 Customization